IvoryHeart/swipie/README.md

-# Swipie with Meteor and Reach
+# Swipie with Meteor and React